American Woman Who Led ISIS Battalion Pleads Guilty

 In addition, witnesses with first-hand knowledge stated that the Khatiba Nusaybah also provided certain members with instruction on physical training including martial arts, medical training, VBIED driving courses, ISIS religious classes, and how to pack and prep a “go bag” with rifles and other military supplies.

-Fluke-Ekren pleaded guilty to conspiring to provide material support or resources to a foreign terrorist organization, and is scheduled to be sentenced on October 25.
-She faces a maximum penalty of 20 years in prison.
+Fluke-Ekren pleaded guilty to conspiring to provide material support or resources to a foreign terrorist organization and is scheduled to be sentenced on Oct.
+25. She faces a maximum penalty of 20 years in prison.
 A federal district court judge will determine any sentence after considering the U.S. Sentencing Guidelines and other statutory factors.

-First Assistant United States Attorney Raj Parekh and Assistant United States Attorney John Gibbs from the U.S. Attorney’s Office for the Eastern District of Virginia are prosecuting the case, with assistance from the National Security Division.
+First Assistant U.S. Attorney Raj Parekh and Assistant U.S. Attorney John Gibbs for the Eastern District of Virginia are prosecuting the case, with assistance from the National Security Division’s Counterterrorism Section.

 SOURCE: USDOJ.Today